Aldofariz/go-movies-crud/README.md

-# go movies crud api using gorilla mix
+# go movies crud api using gorilla mux

 Source code is in branch 'master'